-You don't smoke because you understand the dangers — but what about secondhand smoke?
-Secondhand smoke causes or contributes to various health problems, including heart disease, lung disease and various types of cancer.
-Understand what's in secondhand smoke, and consider ways to protect yourself and those you love from secondhand smoke.
+You don't smoke because you understand the dangers — but what about smoke you inhale involuntarily?
+Secondhand smoke causes or contributes to various health problems, including heart disease and lung cancer.
+Understand what's in secondhand smoke, and consider ways to protect yourself and those you love from it.

 - Ammonia, used in cleaning products

 - Butane, used in lighter fluid

 - Polonium, a radioactive substance

 The dangerous particles in secondhand smoke can linger in the air for hours or even longer.
 It isn't just the smoke that's a concern, though.
 The residue that clings to a smoker's hair and clothing, as well as cushions, carpeting and other goods — sometimes referred to as thirdhand smoke — also can pose risks, especially for children.

 Secondhand smoke causes or contributes to serious health problems, including:

 - Cancer.
 Secondhand smoke is a known risk factor for lung cancer.
 In addition, secondhand smoke contains benzene — which increases the risk of leukemia.

 - Heart disease.
 Secondhand smoke damages blood vessels and interferes with circulation, which increases the risk of heart disease and heart attack.
 Recent research suggests that secondhand smoke also increases the risk of sudden cardiac death.

 - Lung disease.
 Exposure to secondhand smoke can aggravate respiratory conditions, such as chronic obstructive pulmonary disease (COPD).